srushtii-m/srushtii-m.github.io/_pages/about.md

 ### Operational Excellence at Amazon India and V-Innovative
 <p align="justify">
 During my year in operations management and analytics, I embraced the principles of customer focus, curiosity, responsibility, and innovation.
-This experience was was crucial in sharpening my appreciation for customer-centered strategies and the significance of basing decisions on data.
+This experience was crucial in sharpening my appreciation for customer-centered strategies and the significance of basing decisions on data.
 </p>

 ### A Deeper Dive into Data Science